Breadth, Balance and Depth

-In addition to Religious Education other compulsory core subjects taught are English, Mathematics, Science and Physical Education.
+In addition to Religious Education, other core subjects taught are English, Mathematics, Science, Physical Education and PHSE/RSE.

 Other national curriculum subjects taught include: Design Technology, History, Geography, Art and Design, Music, Computing and Modern Foreign Languages (Spanish at Key Stage 2).

 The National Curriculum is organised into blocks of years called Key Stages (KS).
-In line with national requirements at the end of each Key Stage we will formally assess your child’s performance.
+In line with national requirements at the end of each Key Stage children’s attainment will be assessed.

 Key Stage 1